 First, price your book at $.99 even if that’s not what you want to sell it for.

 Then, download the app for each distribution vendor on the smallest device you can find.
-I recommend an iPhone 5 or SE with a 4″ screen (or even the iPhone 4 with the even smaller 4″ screen if you can find one).
+I recommend an iPhone SE with a 4″ screen.

 Buy your book for $.99 from each vendor and read it on that small device on one of the apps.

 I know you’ve read it a hundred times.
 Your editor has read it a dozen more.
 You’ve reviewed every character in the formatting step.

 Still, looking at it on that small of a device is like looking at your book under a microscope.
 It’s the best way to make sure your book looks impeccable before the world sees it.

 You can even email your family or a few close friends and let them know there’s an invitation only pre-release price of $.99 if you want.
 Or a few blogger friends.

 Then, set the price for what you really want it to be and tell the world!